CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 ## You cannot buy this keyboard

 Let's get the boring and unfortunate, but important disclaimer out of the way: you cannot buy this keyboard.
-It was a group-buy (a sort of crowdfunding), which finished almost a year ago, and Darryl, the inventor/maker of the Corne-ish Zen boards has stated that he wishes to move on to other things.
+It was a group buy (a sort of crowdfunding), which finished almost a year ago, and Darryl, the inventor/maker of the Corne-ish Zen boards has stated that he wishes to move on to other things.
 So unless you find one on the second-hand market, you unfortunately cannot buy this keyboard.